kamilkisiela/graphql-hive/packages/web/docs/src/pages/specs/schema-reports.md

   """
   commit: String!
   """
-  GraphQL Hive prevents from publishing breaking changes or broken schemas by default, use this flag to override this behavior.
+  Hive prevents from publishing breaking changes or broken schemas by default, use this flag to override this behavior.
   """
   force: Boolean @deprecated(reason: "No longer needed for new projects")
   """